Trump Spent 7 Hours At Trump International Golf Club – Then Blood Red Paint Was Splattered On Sign At Entrance

 — Matt Morgan (@MetroMattMorgan) April 1, 2018

-Matt Morgan of the Palm Beach Post reported in the above tweet that the cleanup was ongoing, and that he didn’t spot any security cameras readily at the location.
+Matt Morgan of the Palm Beach Post reported in the above tweet that the cleanup was ongoing and that he didn’t spot any security cameras readily at the location.

 King had already tracked the president’s activities on Saturday.
-In the report “Subject: Out of town pool report #1 – March 31,” the journalist noted that “POTUS departed Mar-a-Lago at 8:45 a.m.”
+In the report “Subject: Out of town pool report #1 – March 31,” the journalist noted, via Public Pool, that “POTUS departed Mar-a-Lago at 8:45 a.m.”
 In the report “Subject: Out of town pool report #2 – March 31,” King noted that the “president’s motorcade turned in to Trump International Golf Club at 8:57 a.m.”

 While you were sleeping: https://t.co/9j8PMba0Lk